+Program Description:

-Program Description: The program provides rental assistance through a voucher that subsidizes the rent of low-income families.
+The program provides rental assistance through a voucher that subsidizes the rent of low-income families.
 Voucher recipients may choose any type of rental housing that meets certain safety and health quality standards.
 In 1998 HUD regulations merged the Section 8 Certificate Program with the Section 8 Rental Voucher Program, and began converting all existing certificates and vouchers to the new Housing Choice voucher program on a rolling schedule.
 By October 1, 2001, all Section 8 certificates and Section 8 rental vouchers were converted to Housing Choice (Section 8) vouchers.

 The program also provides housing assistance for low-income tenants living in housing projects constructed under the Section 8 program, and for projects rehabilitated under the program.
-Families living in housing projects assisted by these programs will be transferred into the Housing Choice voucher program and may choose to find new housing or remain in their current unit, using the voucher U.S. Housing Act of 1937, Public Law 93-383, Sections 8(b) and Legal Basis: 89(d).
-Funding Source: Federal funds.
-Federal Fiscal 2006 \$20.9 billion proposed nationwide.
-No Maryland specific data are Budget: available.
+Families living in housing projects assisted by these programs will be transferred into the Housing Choice voucher program and may choose to find new housing or remain in their current unit, using the voucher

+Legal Basis: U.S. Housing Act of 1937, Public Law 93-383, Sections 8(b) and

+Budget:

+Federal Fiscal 2007

+\$20.9 billion proposed nationwide.
+No Maryland specific data are available.

 Eligibility: Households with annual incomes of 50 percent or less of the area median income are eligible for the program.
 Under federal rules, 75 percent of annual admissions must be families with annual incomes at or below 30 percent of the area median income.
-The 2005 median income in Maryland for a family of four is estimated at \$61,298.
-About 35,000 units in Maryland are occupied by residents receiving Participants: Section 8 housing choice vouchers.
+The 2005 median income in Maryland for a family of four is estimated at

+Participants: About 35,000 units in Maryland are occupied by residents receiving

+Section 8 housing choice vouchers.